 Use colors and decorations your student likes to encourage a creative and comfortable environment for them to learn.
 You may also consider having special supplies that are only for homework.
 That pencil or pen or folder with their favorite character on it can be appealing and help them get in the homework mindset.

-This is a concept backed by neuroscience research that can help you maintain focus, work harder and learn better.
-Even a couple minutes can do wonders to reset the brain and get your student back on track.
+This concept is backed by neuroscience research that can help you maintain focus, work harder and learn better.
+Even a couple of minutes can do wonders to reset the brain and get your student back on track.

 These are some basic tips to get you started on the road to making math homework more bearable for both you and your student.
 If you have one to add that works for your student, please leave it in the comments below.

 The Thinkster online math tutoring program offers many of the benefits mentioned above to make math help more enjoyable for your student.
-It includes homework help, test preparation, unlimited math worksheets and tutorials and can include one-on-one sessions with a tutor.
+It includes homework help, test prep, unlimited math worksheets, and video tutorials.
+Your child can also have private one-on-one tutoring sessions with a dedicated and elite math tutor.

 We invite you to give it a try for 7-days to see for yourself.